The Different Types of Roof Trusses and their Uses

 Shapes & Profiles

-Roof trusses can come in a wide range of shapes and sizes.
-To decide the best solution for your roof, contact one of our experienced designers to discuss your specific requirements.
+To make the best decision on a suitable truss type for your roof, contact one of our experienced designers to discuss your specific requirements.

-The following show the range of roof truss profiles that are most commonly used.
+The following shows the range of roof truss types that are most commonly used.

 Attic Truss

 The attic truss – or “room in roof truss” – provides a simple structural roof and floor as one complete section.
 Attic trusses are becoming more common as they offer more living space without having to change the footprint of the house.
-For further information about attic trusses, take a look at our product page here.
+Explore our attic truss solutions.

 Fink Truss